vinayakkulkarni/tileserver-gl/docs/deployment.rst

     location / {
       # This include directive sets up required headers for proxy and proxy cache.
-      # Aswell it includes the required ``X-Forwarded-*`` headers for tileserver to propely generate tiles.
+      # As well it includes the required ``X-Forwarded-*`` headers for tileserver to properly generate tiles.
       include proxy_params;

       proxy_pass http://127.0.0.1:8080/;